Eric Ayala

-Eric Ayala (born January 2, 1999) is a Puerto Rican professional basketball player for Keflavík in the Icelandic top-tier Úrvalsdeild karla.
+Eric Ayala (born January 2, 1999) is a Puerto Rican professional basketball player for Atléticos de San Germán of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Maryland.

 High school career

 Ayala played basketball for Sanford School in Hockessin, Delaware.
 After his sophomore season, he transferred to Putnam Science Academy in Putnam, Connecticut.
 Ayala played a postgraduate season at IMG Academy in Bradenton, Florida.
 A consensus four-star recruit, he committed to playing college basketball for Maryland over offers from Miami (Florida) and Oregon.

 College career

 As a freshman, Ayala became a regular starter at Maryland, averaging 8.6 points, 2.9 rebounds and 2.1 assists per game.
 In his sophomore season, he averaged 8.5 points, 2.9 rebounds and 2.5 assists per game, shooting 35.8 percent from the field.
 In his junior season, he became his team's primary point guard with the departure of Anthony Cowan Jr. Ayala averaged 15.1 points, 4.3 rebounds and 2.2 assists per game as a junior, earning All-Big Ten honorable mention.
 He declared for the 2021 NBA draft while maintaining his college eligibility, before ultimately returning.
 Ayala was named Honorable Mention All-Big Ten by the media as a senior.